satyam202401100400167/SchoolManagementSystem/README.md

 4. **Manage Teachers** - Complete teacher management operations
 5. **Logout** - Securely end your session

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 👨‍💻 Author

-Created with ❤️ by Prateek Balityan

-## 🙏 Acknowledgments

-- Inspired by modern school management systems
-- Built following MVC architecture patterns
-- Uses Bootstrap-inspired styling

----

 ⭐ **Star this repo if you find it helpful!**